-At a conference where I presented last week, many speakers mentioned performance management.
+At a conference where I presented recently, many speakers mentioned performance management.
 What I sensed was: the really brave companies have stopped with performance management, the middle group have stopped with performance ratings, and the laggers are refining and improving their traditional performance management system.

 I think there is a big danger that we throw the baby out with the bath water.
 There is nothing wrong with performance management!

 Performance management and performance ratings are not the same

 An important element of performance management is giving people feedback they can use to improve their performance.
 A problem is that many people do jobs in which the results are not so concrete, and it is not so easy to give concrete helpful feedback.
 This is worsened if the feedback is given only once per year by someone (often ‘the boss’) who has not seen the employee in real action very often.
 To suggest some kind of concreteness in the feedback, performance rating scales have been designed.
 You can write a master thesis about the rating scales.
 Often a five-point scale, from 1=considerable improvement opportunity to 5=major strength, but in my collection of performance appraisal forms you can see a great variety.

 It is not very helpful to get a performance rating once per year, communicated by your boss in a patronizing way, because generally it is very difficult to determine how you can use the rating to improve your strong capabilities.
 And if the rating is used to compare you to others and to determine your salary increase.

 It is an too easy way out improving a poor system by getting rid of it al together.